hilookas/markdown-it-directive-webcomponents/README.md

   - `name`: The name of the directive
   - `tag`: The tag name of the converted component
   - `allowedAttrs`: Allowed attribute names.
 If set as an array, elements in the array can be a String or a RegEx.
 If not set, allow any name. (has security issues, not recommended)
+  - `destLinkName`: Attribute name when converting link-type data in link destinations (ie. the content in `()`) to attributes. `src` by default
+  - `destStringName`: Attribute name when converting string-type data in link destinations to attributes. `title` by default
   - `parseInner`: Whether to continue to parse the content as Markdown or not.
 Bool type. if it is `false`, the content will be unescaped and written in the output (html `< >` etc. will still be escaped).